ciferkey/ciferkey.github.com/_posts/2020-6-13-labeling-web-page-categories-with-mechanical-turk.md

 # Running a batch
 Once the project is configured you need to create a batch of data to submit.
 I pulled URLs from my crawler's database and dumped them into a CSV.
 The CSV needs to have one column for every variable your HIT uses.
-My template on MechanicalTurk has only the URL variable so the input CSV only needs a single column:
+My template on Mechanical Turk has only the URL variable so the input CSV only needs a single column:

 {% highlight csv %}